 Every relationship is unique—just like every person is an individual.
 But there are things they all have in common: good communication, mutual respect, and honesty, for a start.
 Sometimes, unhealthy relationships can be an indicator of human trafficking.
 If you’re looking for ways to improve your relationships, there’s lots of help here:

 Consent means having or giving permission for something to happen.
 It begins with communication and is a critical part of any healthy sexual encounter.
-It may seem awkward to talk about it, but it’s the only way to for people to respect each other’s boundaries.
+It may seem awkward to talk about it, but it’s the only way for people to respect each other’s boundaries.
 The State of Illinois has laws about consent that punish people who take advantage of others sexually, but these laws can vary from state to state.
 Read on to learn more.

 Sexual Violence & Sexual Assault

+Sexual assault can be one part of intimate partner violence or an unhealthy relationship, or it can happen outside of a relationship.
 Every 2 minutes, someone, somewhere in America is sexually assaulted.
 It can happen to anyone: children, teens, adults, elders and people of all genders.
 If you or someone you know has been attacked, hurt, or taken advantage of, you can get help.
 No one should go through it alone.

 Rape is an act of power and control, not sexual urges.

 Most people experience sexual urges, but most people don’t commit sexual assault.

 Most rape cases are never reported to police.